oduerr/hsk/hsk5_flashcard_spec.md

 - Make the app a single full-screen flex column.
 - Prevent page scroll (so swipes stay on the card), allow internal panels to scroll if needed.

+### Round 4.03 Mobile Friendly (Layout)
+- The layout is as shown in the image.
+Please implement something that all functionalities shown.
+Maybe have the buttons in different columns.
+Later on I will move some buttons anyway.

 ### Round 5 – QoL & Safety
 - Undo last action (pop last event; recompute state if feasible) – optional if complex.